sammersaqa/SaqaSC3_PuppyRestaurant/Readme.md

-**Your name
+## Team Members: Sammer Saqa, Kellen Dixon, James Blackwell, Xavier Jacques

-Date Revised: 11/13/2025
+## Date Revised: 11/13/2025

+## Puppy Restaurant

-Puppy Restaurant : This project is a mockup website for "Muzzle's Sandwiches & Grill," designed with a focus on responsive layout using Bootstrap and custom CSS for aesthetics.
+## Brief Description of what you did : This project is a mockup website for "Muzzle's Sandwiches & Grill" designed with a focus on responsive layout using Bootstrap and custom CSS for aesthetics.

-Brief Description of what you did.

-Person who Peer Reviewed your assignment :
+## Person who Peer Reviewed your assignment :

-**

-Puppy Restaurant

-Team Members: Sammer Saqa, Kellen Dixon, James Blackwell, Xavier Jacques

 Key Features
 - Mobile-Friendly Layout – Built with Bootstrap so it adjusts to different screen sizes